• Skip to content

 Homework can take many forms.
 For example, primary school children might be asked to:

-• do some reading or writing
+- do reading or writing tasks

-• collect interesting objects to share with the class.
+- collect interesting objects to share with the class

-Secondary school children are more likely to get different homework tasks or assignments for each subject.
+Secondary school children are more likely to get homework tasks or assignments for each subject.
 These might be maths activities, writing tasks, research projects, practical or creative tasks and so on.

 Academic benefits of homework?